A guide for internationals looking for a taste of home in Vienna: 12 expat food stores - Vienna Würstelstand

 The English speaking magazine.
 Making the most out of Vienna and life.

-We’ve traveled the city to bring you the ultimate list of where to get your imported foods in Vienna.
-Whether you’re a homesick expat, a worldly adventurous cook, or looking for those hard-to-find ingredients – look below for where to find what your tastebuds are looking for.
+We’ve travelled the city to bring you the ultimate list of where to get your imported foods in Vienna.
+Whether you’re a homesick expat, a worldly adventurous cook, or looking for those hard-to-find ingredients – look below for where to find what your taste buds are looking for.

 Prosi Exotic Supermarket – Expat food stores